-Any individual may report sexual harassment to the District's Title IX Coordinator or Title IX Officer.
+Reports of sexual harassment may be made to either the District's Title IX Coordinator or Title IX Officer.

 The District strongly encourages prompt reporting of sexual harassment.
 Prompt reporting allows for the collection and preservation of evidence, including physical evidence, digital media, and witness statements.
 A delay may limit the District's ability to effectively investigate and respond.